 The Statement of Purpose

 Applicants are asked to explain the nature of interest in journalism and the reasons for pursuing the degree at Stanford University.
-The statement should be between 2 and 3 pages, double spaced.
+The statement of purpose should not exceed two pages..

 Preliminary Program Proposal